You have to pay more to share your account.

 What do you do if you’ve been using someone else’s Netflix?

-The bad news is you won’t be able to keep watching Netflix, leaving you with three options.
+If you want to keep watching Netflix, you have three options.

 - Set up your own account